cogip/simulation/docs/usage/simulator.md

                         Specify native binary compiled with shell menus enabled -r REMOTE, --remote REMOTE
-                        Remote device providing the serial port connected to the robot -n, --no-wait         Do not wait for the firmware start sequence
+                        Remote device providing the serial port connected to the robot
 ```

 ## Simulation Mode